sanjoggit/react-contact/README.md

 # Contact App [![npm (scoped)](https://img.shields.io/badge/npm-v.4.1.2-brightgreen.svg)]() [![node (scoped)](https://img.shields.io/badge/node-v.7.6.0-blue.svg)]()
 A simple contact managing app where you can add, delete and edit contacts.
 This project was carried out using Java Script library React.

-Here is the demo of this app https://mysterious-dawn-49360.herokuapp.com/

 ## Installation